 Who has the time and money for that.
 Right?

 I also thought Self Care seemed pretty selfish.
-I was busy being the best wife and mum I could, so I devoted all my time to my family and put them first.
+Devoting all my time to my family, I was busy being the best wife and mum I could.
 I love my family so it seemed the right thing to do.

 I also wanted people to like me so I rarely said no to anyone else either.
 At one time I was on four different committees.
 They were all good causes, and activities my kids were involved in, so it was hard to say no. Some days, I would finish work, rush home, cook dinner and grab my notes and rush out the door for a meeting.

 Having friends has always been important to me but unfortunately this meant that I put up with some pretty toxic behaviour from people, just to hold on to the friendships.
 I found that I was involved in relationships where I was giving but not receiving much back.

 But that all changed when I realised that I was tired and worn out!
 My emotional fuel tank had run dry.
 Running on empty meant, instead of being the best version of me, I was tired and irritable.
 I was intolerant to those I loved and resentful of my life.

 This is when I discovered I was wrong about Self Care.
 It doesn’t need to be expensive or time consuming.
 Self Care is not something I do a couple of times a year.
 It is something that I need to implement into my daily life.
 Everyday.
 It’s doing things that make me feel good, that refuel me so I can do life well.
 And the great thing is, when I do this I am actually being the best version of myself.
 Which means I am the best wife, mum, employee and friend.